-Purchases should be made in accordance with procedures established by the Fund's Transfer Agent, SS&C GIDS, Inc.

-Purchase orders for Shares of the Fund will receive the NAV next determined after the purchase order is received in proper form by SS&C GIDS, Inc..
+Purchases should be made in accordance with procedures established by the Fund's Transfer Agent, SS&C GIDS, Inc. Purchase orders for Shares of the Fund will receive the NAV next determined after the purchase order is received in proper form by the Transfer Agent.

-Payment by federal funds must be received by the Fund's custodian, State Street Bank and Trust Company, by the close of the Federal Reserve wire transfer system the next business day following receipt of the purchase order.
+Payment by federal funds must be received by the Trust's custodian, State Street Bank and Trust Company, by the close of the Federal Reserve wire transfer system the next business day following receipt of the purchase order.